Latest news

 I keep the words of Robert Burns at the top of this section.
 They NEVER cease to be relevant.

-Forget about religion and race.
-Basic humanity is what matters.
-Call out the bullies and dictators for what they are, whoever they are and wherever they are.
+Call out these bullies and dictators for what they are, whoever they are and wherever they are.

 The wee bird (below) is a European Robin (Erithacus rubecula), quite different from its North American namesake!
 Small, cute looking and very trusting of humans - but aggresively territorial when it comes to other Robins!